tapickell/blog_backup/source/projects/index.markdown

 ##Call Center Bot
 I am currently working on a Call Center Automation program that will help to automate redundant tasks in the workflow of a call center employee.
 This program will increase call center employee efficiency and consistancy.
-This project is utilizing JRuby, Java and the Swing framework to create a cross platform desktop application that will be able to work with remote desktop software, instant messenger programs and web browsers to automate as much of the daily workflow as possible.
+This project is utilizing JRuby, Java and the Swing framework to create a cross platform desktop application that will be able to control  remote desktop software, instant messenger programs and web browsers to automate as much of the daily workflow as possible.

 ##Tmux Battery Display
 I created a Ruby script that displays emoji in the tmux status line to represent a MacBook's current battery status.
 It has different icons for ac and battery power, also for fully charged, charging and discharging.
 I created this becuase I wanted an easy to see battery display for when I am working in Tmux and Vim.
 Clone it on [Github](https://github.com/myappleguy/tmux_battery_display) and try it out.

+##Tmux Pomodoro Timer
+I am creating an pomodoro timer app that displays the current time left for the pomodoro in the Tmux status bar.
+It uses emoji to display wether you are on an pom or a break.
+It uses terminal notifier to send a message to the notification center when the timer has finished.
+Still a [work](https://github.com/myappleguy/tmux_timer) in progress

 ##Java Asteroids Clone